philipphoehn/flopyarcade/README.md

 pip install -r requirements.txt
 ```

 2) For the environment-driving simulations to function, [MODFLOW2005](https://www.usgs.gov/software/modflow-2005-usgs-three-dimensional-finite-difference-ground-water-model) and [MODPATH]() need to be compiled on your system - either in a subdirectory named simulators or with the installation paths specified as variables when using FloPyArcade.
 This can easily be achieved across operating systems using [pymake](https://github.com/modflowpy/pymake).
-While still in the main project directory, create the subdirectory simulators and navigate to it.
-Then, follow pymake's instructions:
+While still in the main project directory, create a subdirectory "simulators" and navigate to it.
+Then, follow pymake's instructions (possibly you have to point to the full path of make_mf2005.py and make_modpath6.py):

 ```bash
 pip install https://github.com/modflowpy/pymake/zipball/master